About

 Relaxed Constraints was founded by Thomas Rückstieß, who holds a PhD in Machine Learning from the Technical University of Munich and spent 13 years at MongoDB, most recently as Head of Machine Learning Research.

-We have an ongoing collaboration with the University of Sydney, where Thomas collaborates with the databases group and supervises PhD and Honours students working on learned query optimization, index recommendation, and AI-assisted experimentation.
+We have an ongoing collaboration with the University of Sydney, where Thomas works with the databases group and supervises PhD and Honours students working on learned query optimization, index recommendation, and AI-assisted experimentation.

 Principles

 Everything is observable.
-In an AI-first lab, every agent action, every experiment run, every routing decision produces a trace.
-These traces are themselves data: analyzed by other agents, used to improve processes, and fed back into the system.
-When the entire organization runs on code and text files in a git repo, you get full history, diffs, and rollback for free.
+Every agent action, every experiment run, every routing decision produces a trace.
+These traces are measured, analysed, and fed back into the system — so the lab learns from its own behaviour and improves over time.
 Nothing is a black box.

 Get Involved